P4: Portfolio Thinking - Don't Bet Your Life on a Single Number

 It gives you a broader base to absorb disruptions, recover from failures, and spot new opportunities before they fully emerge.
 It’s life architecture, not a time-blocking strategy.

-People who live portfolio lives aren’t scattered; they’re strategic.
+❌ It's NOT about indecision or flakiness - People who live portfolio lives aren’t scattered.
+They’re strategic.

 They ask sharper questions, monitor multiple outcomes, and lean into uncertainty with intention.